 Internal memory (RAM) can really help if you’re doing heavy audio editing on your computer.
 If you’re looking to top your computer up with more memory I recommend checking out Crucial memory.

-I use the Audio Technica AT4033A/SM which is a mid range microphone (it’s not cheap) but it way off the price scale of the wonderful Neumann microphones.
+I use the Audio Technica AT4033A/SM ***now upgraded to Neumann TLM 103***.
 The reason I have used the Audio-Technica brand for so long is that they are widespread throughout commercial radio in the UK and create a great sound for voice over recording at a good price.
-This review from Sound On Sound also sings the microphone’s praises.

 So, you can edit on the computer and record on the microphone but what do you use to hear the audio back on?
 Studio monitors of course!

 I always like to listen to my podcast on my iPhone and a hifi in addition to listening on my studio monitors to check how it will sound in different listening situations.
-The YAMAHA HS50M speakers are the perfect way to hear any slight glitches in the audio as they’re precise.
+The Yamaha HS Series HS5 are the perfect way to hear any slight glitches in the audio as they’re precise.